jadeforrest/blog/content/posts/2023-06-22--fast-agile/index.md

 _“What is Fluid Scaling Technology?
 Fluid Scaling Technology combines Open Space Technology and Open Allocation to create a lightweight, simple to understand, and simple to master method for organising people around work - that scales.
 FAST is the acronym for Fluid Scaling Technology.
 Fluid Scaling Technology for Agile is FAST Agile.”_

 So.
 Bad.
 And this is very representative.
 You’ll see lots of references to Collectives, Value Cycles, Open Technology, Teal transformation, Theory Y, etc. This is all presented with no explanation, and really even if it were explained it wouldn’t be helpful.
 They’re speaking to a niche audience of agile theorists, and focusing on attribution rather than usefulness.

-I expect this to improve over time, and have heard this is being improved.

 ## Conclusion